 Students can obtain service hours beginning June 1st each year and those who exceed the basic number of hours required will receive recognition for their service.
 Students who log more than 150 hours of community service will also be honored when they graduate with a distinguished service medal for their consummate service to their church and community.

 Spiritual and Family Life

 At Bishop our parents and families also have an opportunity to grow in their faith through participation in the spiritual life of the school.
-The Spiritual Life Committee hosts weekly Mass and Coffee and Donut fellowship afterwards for all Team and Club parents.
+The Spiritual Life Committee hosts weekly Mass and a small reception for fellowship afterwards.
 Parents and families also receive monthly updates from our school’s campus ministry office and are encouraged to join their children in full participation of the liturgical life of the school.
 Families can attend any School Mass or Prayer Service in the Chapel.

 Mission Trips and March for Life

 At Bishop we partner with local and international Christian mission organizations each year to allow our students the opportunity to participate in a mission trip.
 Through these trips Bishop students receive an opportunity to teach and bring Christ’s care to as well as share their experiences with the school community when they return.

 We also provide an opportunity for our students to be a part of and participate in the March for Life in Washington DC each year.
 Juniors and Seniors can apply for these opportunities at the beginning of the school year.